Venedic language: Declension endings

 Hard and soft in this context are suffixes that are decided by final consonants, either hard (remaining consonants, like -n, -c, or -d) or soft (postalveolars or palatal-like sounds, like -l, -ń, or -rz).
 Endings in -ia-, -ie-, and -i- are always affected by regular changes below:

 Irregular nouns

-There is a number of irregular nouns.
+There are a number of irregular nouns.
 Not just completely irregular nouns on the table below, some nouns have less predictable oblique stems (the rest stem other than nominative singular), as in above moszkieł, gen. moszklu.
 However, nouns with the last vowel ó regularly shorten to o (sórz, sorze).